ashokishere/lettherebelight/content/docs/Dayamata Talks/DayamataTalk1.md

 Takes a little time.
 I'm coming.
 Oh, I’m so high up here!
 Thank you, my dears.
 So nice to — I told you last year I’d be here.
 Well, it’s so wonderful to greet all of you again one year later.
 Let us just pray for a moment:

+{{< callout type="important" icon="sparkles" >}}

   Heavenly Father, Mother, Friend, Beloved God, Jesus Christ, Bhagavan Krishna, Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswarji, and you, my revered Gurudeva, Paramahansa Yogananda, saints of all religions, we bow to you all.
 O Divine Mother, mold Thou my life according to Thy will.
 Bless me that wherever I go, I may spread Thy light, of love, compassion, understanding, forgiveness.
 Bless us, Lord.
 We bow to Thee.
 Aum.
 Shanti.
 Shanti.
 Amen.

+{{< /callout >}}

 Be seated.
 Well, you all know me pretty well now, and I’m quite relaxed, coming before you.
 I do want to spend a few moments expressing our deep appreciation to all of you who have come, and attend these.
 Someone said, I think it was Brother Achalananda said that it was, he was so — what did he say?
 It was a privilege for you to come and hear me?
 Well, it is a privilege for me to come and see all of you.
 And I’m very grateful; I look forward to this every year.
 Because it’s been the greatest sense of satisfaction to me, to come together with real divine friends.
 And I think of all of you as those friends — friends in God, friends in Guruji’s teachings.
 Friendship, and our trust and faith and love in one another.